Felipe-Lohan/Dungeon_World/Barbarian_-_Streamlined.md

 ##Race

-**Outsider (any race):** You and your people are not from around here.
-At the beginning of each session, the GM will ask you something about your homeland, why you left, or what you left behind. İf you answer them, mark XP.
+**Outsider:** You may be elf, dwarf, halfling, or human, but you and your people are not from around here.
+At the beginning of each session, the GM will **ask you something about your homeland**, why you left, or what you left behind. İf you answer them, mark XP.

 ##Attribute Scores